-Dan Nabel is an associate in Greenberg Glusker’s Litigation Group.
+Dan Nabel is an associate in Greenberg Glusker’s Litigation Group and is a member of the firm’s Associates Committee.
 Mr. Nabel handles a variety of litigation matters and provides advice in the areas of intellectual property and real estate.
+Mr. Nabel lectures several times a year at USC Gould School of Law on “Deposition Strategies and Techniques.”
+Mr. Nabel has participated in dozens of litigation and arbitration matters, with great success.
+Some year-to-year highlights include:

 In 2012, Mr. Nabel produced an amazing result for an 86 year old woman and her daughter who had been evicted from their family home in 2011 after a non-judicial foreclosure sale based on a sham loan.
 After obtaining crippling admissions at the defendant’s deposition, Mr. Nabel obtained a settlement which returned the family home to his clients and provided them with a sizable monetary award.
 For more information, read: “A story too compelling to ignore.”